cam-carter/dotfiles/README.md

 - [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim) - Fuzzy file, buffer, mru, tag, etc finder

 ### Zsh
-Zsh (Z shell) is a Unix shell that can be used as a powerful command interpreter for shell scripting.
+[Zsh](https://www.zsh.org) (Z shell) is a Unix shell that can be used as a powerful command interpreter for shell scripting.
 The first version of Zsh was written by Paul Falstad in 1990.

-Attached with these dotfiles include an assortment of Zsh plugins, managed with Oh My Zsh, and custom aliases and functions.
+Attached with these dotfiles include an assortment of Zsh plugins, managed with [Oh My Zsh!](https://ohmyz.sh), and custom aliases and functions.

 #### Aliases & Functions